drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *discreet* vs. *discrete*
 These two words are often confused, but [they have distinct meanings.](https://en.oxforddictionaries.com/usage/discreet-or-discrete)
 #### dropped quote (DQ)
-I marked dropped quotes **DQ**.
 Always integrate quoted material into a sentence of your own writing.
 If you don’t, the quote feels “dropped” or plunked into the paper, harming both your voice and your control of source material.
 A “dropped quote” is a quote that you do not set up, introduce, or explain with your own writing.

 Example of dropped quote: Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision. **“The challenge we face as teachers is to develop comments which will provide an inherent reason for students to revise; it is a sense of revision as discovery, as a repeated process of beginning again, as starting out new, that our students have not learned” (156).** The quote is simply plunked into the writing.